Arkham/juliu.is/content/blog/elm-at-noredink/index.md

         , span [] [ text "Hello there" ]
         ]
 ```

+Let's break this down.

+We have a top-level `Msg` type that describes the behaviour of the
+top-level application.
+Its only variant is a `ModalMsg Modal.Msg` which
+wraps the message type of the modal.

+When we receive a `ModalMsg` we pattern match to extract the inner message
+and we run it against the modal state stored in the model through
+`Modal.update`.
+Then we replace the modal with the updated version and do
+something with the side effect.

+Something else to note is that we need to use `Html.map` to wrap the
+`Modal.view` function.
+In this way, we ensure that all the messages that are
+emitted are wrapped with the `ModalMsg` message constructor.

 This is how we build big apps in Elm.
 That's the secret sauce.
 By applying
 this concept repeatedly you can scale your Elm apps as much as you want.